 Self-Defense Shooting Tips to Save Your Life and the Lives of Others

 One can go through the standard courses of gun safety and shooting.
-However, there is always a question whether the techniques they learn from practice-shooting or competition shooting will benefit a gun owner in a real self-defense scenario.
+However, there is always a question of whether the techniques they learn from practice shooting or competition shooting will benefit a gun owner in a real self-defense scenario.

 Always Take Advice with a Grain of Salt

 There are a lot of shooting ideas and practices that people share.
 Someone with a lot of guns or with tons of experience doesn’t make them a qualified gun expert.
 Otherwise, you might be taking bad advice on gun practices.

 There are a lot of makes and models in the market made available to civilians.
 Knowing which weapon would be right for you will surely make a difference in a self-defense situation.

 Familiarize and master the use of your weapon of choice.
 Different guns have different functions other than the basics.